Destruction (UFO)

-Story
+Plot

 A Royal Navy destroyer in the Atlantic Ocean shoots down a UFO.
 Straker wants to know why the UFO was interested in the ship and how it managed to evade SHADO's detection.
 The UFO's wreckage is too deep for Skydiver One to retrieve and a Royal Navy admiral, Sheringham, refuses to divulge any information on the incident or the ship's mission.

-Straker decides to see if he can get information out of the Admiral's secretary, astrophile Sarah Bonsanquet (the daughter of one of the astronauts who disappeared while building the SHADO Moonbase).
-He has Foster establish a relationship with Sarah and, while they're on a date with Sarah, Straker and Colonel Virginia Lake break into and search her apartment.
-There they discover a refracting telescope with a transmitter powerful enough to reach the aliens - she has been passing information to them.
+Straker decides to see if he can get information out of the Admiral's secretary, astronomer Sarah Bonsanquet (the daughter of one of the astronauts who disappeared while building the SHADO Moonbase).
+He has Foster establish a relationship with Sarah and, while they are on a date with Sarah, Straker and Colonel Virginia Lake break into and search her apartment.
+There they discover a refracting telescope with a transmitter powerful enough to reach the aliens – she has been passing information to them.

 Straker learns that the ship was going to dump nerve gas into the sea but the aliens see an opportunity to release it into the atmosphere to kill the Earth's human population.
 Three UFOs are then detected heading for the ship, proving that the aliens have managed to circumvent SHADO's detection systems.
 Moon-based SHADO Interceptors destroy one UFO but another attacks the ship, which is later saved when Skydiver One arrives and Sky One destroys the UFO.